-The Ministry recognises that responding to and recovering from these shocking and horrific acts will take time and require effort and resources from many parts of society.
+The Ministry recognises responding to and recovering from these shocking and horrific attacks will take time and will require effort and resources from many parts of society.

 Distress related to the attacks is not limited to those living in Christchurch.
 Many people throughout New Zealand were profoundly shocked and saddened by this horrific act of violence.

 Development of response plan